 International students studying on a Student or Tier 4 student visa should note that it may not be possible to support a 'phased return', due to the additional requirements of immigration regulations.

 Students are reminded that stipend payments will normally be suspended during a period of LOA and will resume when the student re-registers following their LOA.
-The exception to this rule applies to students applying for a leave of absence on medical grounds and who receive a maintenance stipend from either the UKRI or the University of Sheffield, who are eligible for up to 13 weeks paid medical LOA, at their normal stipend rate, in any rolling 12-month period.
-Please refer to the Stipend Extension for Medical LOA Policy for further details.
+There are some exceptions to this rule.
+Students who receive a maintenance stipend from either the UKRI or the University of Sheffield may be entitled to a certain amount of paid medical leave and paid or unpaid time off for emergencies/compassionate leave.
+Please refer to the Stipend Extension for Medical LOA Policy and the Guidance on paid and unpaid compassionate leave for further details.

-In addition to the above guidance, international students who are studying in the UK subject to immigration regulations that require them to be studying in the UK, ie those on a Student or Tier 4 visa, should note that they must be fully registered and attending in order to meet the requirements of their Student or Tier 4 visa.
+In addition to the above guidance, international students who are subject to immigration regulations that require them to be studying in the UK, i.e. those on a Student or Tier 4 visa, should note that they must be fully registered and attending in order to meet the requirements of their Student or Tier 4 visa.
 International students considering applying for a leave of absence are strongly advised to use the leave of absence self-help tool which will provide information on the immigration implications of their request, including whether it will require reporting to the UKVI.